 Unusual Options Activity Insight: Oracle

-On Friday, shares of Oracle (NYSE:ORCL) saw unusual options activity.
-After the option alert, the stock price moved up to $88.02.
+On Thursday, shares of Oracle (NYSE:ORCL) saw unusual options activity.
+After the option alert, the stock price moved down to $86.29.

 - Sentiment: BEARISH